Tennessee State Route 50: Coffee County

 US 64 and SR 50 pass through the southeasternmost sliver of Coffee County, where it crosses the Elk River for a second time before crossing into Grundy County.

 Grundy County

 US 64 and SR 50 then come to an interchange with I-24 at exit 127, where SR 50 again splits from US 64 and becomes a secondary highway.
 SR 50 then enters Pelham to intersect US 41/SR 2 before crossing the Elk River for a third time.
-Continuing northeast, SR 50 becomes curvy as it climbs the Eastern Highland Rim onto the Cumberland Plateau as Elkhead Road and then Pelham Road.
+Continuing northeast, SR 50 becomes curvy as it climbs from the Eastern Highland Rim onto the Cumberland Plateau as Elkhead Road and then Pelham Road.
 Shortly after reaching the Plateau, it becomes concurrent with SR 108.
 They then east to enter Altamont where SR 50 meets its eastern terminus at SR 56 in downtown.

 History

 At one time, SR 50 had an alternate route, designated SR 50A.
 It has since been renumbered SR 373.